pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Operation

-The plugin will start immediately it is installed but must be configured with at least one 'module' definition before use.
+The plugin will start immediately it is installed but must be configured with at least one 'module' definition before it can do something useful.

 ## Author